annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 I created a [Vagrantfile](https://github.com/annashipman/7weeks-concurrency) to run the code samples in.
 You can use this to follow along with the book.

-There are a couple of places where the code has to be changed in order to run (e.g. some stray `//`s) but I have left that as an exercise to the reader, and there are some examples (e.g. Hadoop) that won't work on the Vagrant box.
+There are a couple of places where the code has to be changed in order to run but I have left that as an exercise to the reader; the error messages tell you enough.

+There are some examples (e.g. Hadoop) that won't work on the Vagrant box.

 ## There is a difference between concurrent and parallel

-They are different but related concepts.
+Concurrent and parallel are different but related concepts.
 A concurrent program has multiple logical threads of control.
 A parallel program is executing different parts of the computation simultaneously, and may or may not have more than one logical thread of control.

 <div class="code-sample">
 <p>Let's say we are tidying the house.</p>